Moving is never easy.

 In addition to assisting your family with relative petitions, we also provide legal services for green cards and permanent residency, and help with becoming a U.S. citizen.

-Permanent Residence Services
+Permanent Residence And Green Cards

 After the first step is completed, and your family petition has been approved, the wait for a green card begins.
 Often, this process can take a long time, lasting several years.